We've got the deets on all things CCA-related in Singapore. Read on to find out more…

 19. eSports

-It’s not a recognised CCA in most schools just yet, but if your gamer teen wants to rally together a team to take part in the Campus Legends, they can.
-Just fill in a form, and they’ll be able to compete against other schools in League of Legends (a multiplayer online battle arena) and earn CCA points too.
-Don’t be so quick to write off gaming, it teaches teamwork and problem-solving skills, so there are benefits to be had.
+It’s not a recognised CCA in most schools just yet, but if your gamer teen wants to rally a team to participate in the Campus Legends, they can.
+Just fill in a form, and they’ll be able to compete against other schools in League of Legends (a multiplayer online battle arena) and earn CCA points.
+Don’t be so quick to write off gaming; it teaches teamwork and problem-solving skills, so there are benefits.
 Check out our clueless parents’ guide to online gaming.

 Ready to sign your kiddos up for a CCA in Singapore?
 Don’t forget to tag us on Instagram!